How to Lose the Antidepressant Weight Gain

-Yet a scan of articles about weight gain reveals pitifully little information on how to lose the weight.
-Stopping the medication is not an option, although oftentimes weight is lost quite rapidly when medication is not longer required.
+Stopping the medication is not an option, although oftentimes weight is lost quite rapidly when medication is no longer required.

 The weight-loss advice given in medical articles and physician offices is no different than advice given to anyone who has to lose weight regardless of what caused it to be gained: Stop eating junk food, eat more vegetables and fish, eat less red meat, drink water, and exercise.

 One of my clients told me the following story:

 My therapist gave me a diet sheet that looked like something his mother might have followed 40 years ago.
 He started to mumble something about weighing my food and cutting out butter and chocolate, and not cleaning my plate.